 The simple and classic designs of the IKEA Besta cabinet make it a piece that many have incorporated into their homes.
 Whether its being used as a TV stand in the living, or in the bedroom for storage, the Besta cabinet has proven to be extremely versatile.
-However, some people may get bored with its simplistic design and want a change.
+However, you might want to upgrade this simplistic design and give it a custom look.

 A great example of hacking the IKEA Besta comes from our customer Emily.

 She bought the Eleanor cabinet fronts in our DIY option and then painted the fronts black.
 She added some final touches with our Sara brass legs, Ingrid brass pulls, and a new top.
 The contrast between the black cabinet fronts and the marble top makes the piece feel more formal.

 Heres how to hack your IKEA Besta Cabinet.

 Painting the IKEA Besta cabinet lets you be as simple or as creative as you'd like.
 With painting, there are so many different design options and colors to choose from, it's easy to find something that matches your room and your style.